sdondley/sdondley.github.io/_notes/Tech stuff.md

 ### Computer hardware
 #### Early years
-Since I was a young boy, I've always been fascinated by computers.
-The first bit of digital technology that transfixed me was owned by my cousin's husband, Jimmy Wagner.
-It was a digital watch with growing LED numbers.
+Since I was a young boy, I've always been fascinated by all things digital.
+The first bit of technology to transfix me was owned by my cousin's husband, Jimmy Wagner.
+It was a watch and instead of hands it had glowing LED numbers.
 It was probably 1975 and I was 5 years old.
 If the watch wasn't the [Pulsar P3](https://20centurywatches.com/pulsar-p3/), it was something very close to it.

-I begged for my own digital watch for a present but that, of course, my relatives weren't about to spend a couple hundred bucks on a watch for a little kid (I did get a Snoopy analog watch, though).
+I begged my parents and relatives for my own digital watch for a present but, of course, they weren't about to spend a couple hundred bucks on a watch for a little kid (I did get a cool Snoopy analog watch, though).
 I don't think it was until 1979 that I finally got a digital watch.
-Although it was a liquid crystal display and not LED, it was good enough for me.
+Although it had a liquid crystal display rather than an LED face and had an ugly, goofy, stiff brown plastic wristband that was supposed to look like alligator skin, it was good enough for me.

-Here's a historical timeline of some of the other hardware I've owned as well as other experiences that left a mark on my imagination.
+Here's a rough timeline of some of the other hardware I've owned as well as other experiences that left a mark on my imagination.

 * 1977?
   * [Little Professor - Wikipedia](https://en.wikipedia.org/wiki/Little_Professor)
+    * It had the magical, glowing red numbers, just like the digital watch
 * Christmas 1977 (or could have been '78)
   * First video game console: [Coleco Telstar Arcade - Wikipedia](https://en.wikipedia.org/wiki/Coleco_Telstar_Arcade)
 * Early 80s